Everyone loves a great deal.

-Remember: values should always be defined through the eyes of the consumer.
+Remember, value should always be defined through the eyes of the consumer.

 To explain what I mean, here’s an example from two smart dudes at Harvard Business School:

-Conversely, when Nintendo tried pure bundling (they force the customer to buy the bundle package only) their sales went down by 20%!
 This alone resulted in fewer sales of not only video game consoles, but even video games themselves.